 A helpful reminder…

-Keep in mind, you can always request a meeting to review your child’s 504-plan with their educational team.
+Remember, you can always request a meeting to review your child’s 504 plan with their educational team.
 You don’t have to wait for a yearly review!
-Of course, keep in mind that the school staff is navigating tricky times too.
+Of course, remember that the school staff is navigating tricky times too.
 Give them grace and understanding as part of your child’s team.
-You are an important part of your child’s educational team, and your voice matters.
+You are an essential part of your child’s educational team, and your voice matters.

 If you are parenting ADHD, we are here to help!